MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

 ### Proximity Join using TEAMS app on your desktop

-To use the Proximity Join to nudge your meeting room into an MTR from the TEAMS app on your desktop, perform the following steps:
+To use the Proximity Join to nudge your meeting room into Microsoft Teams Rooms from the TEAMS app on your desktop, perform the following steps:

 1. Ensure your Bluetooth is on and your microphone isn't disabled or muted.
 1. Join an existing meeting or start a new one.